 Busy routines, mental health, and our day to day relations can cause us stress.
 If you are a person who does undergo a lot of stress then chances are you will end up having premature skin ageing.
-However, most people are unaware of what the amount of stress they are going through and what effects it can have on their bodies.
-Stress in itself causes harm to the skin and aging is a natural process that affects the skin regularly.
-One would still not want to go through premature skin aging and cause harm to their skin.
+However, most people are unaware of the amount of stress they are going through and what effects it can have on their bodies.
+Stress in itself causes harm to the skin and ageing is a natural process that affects the skin regularly.
+One would still not want to go through premature ageing and cause harm to their skin.

 If you have been slightly feeling stressed or tensed, read on to find out how to spot that your body is taking the stress and how it is affecting your skin.

 Do you see a few strands of grey hair?
 Grey hair is one extremely prominent sign of stress.
-Some consider gray hair hereditary and while gray hair is used to represent aging, stress is also a big cause of them appearing before you are considered old enough to have them.
-If you come across a few gray hairs then it’s time to check in with yourself about your stress levels.
+Some consider grey hair hereditary and while grey hair is used to represent ageing, stress is one of the big ageing causes that you are considered old enough to have them.
+If you come across a few grey hairs then it’s time to check in with yourself about your stress levels.

 How to Hide Wrinkles with Makeup